Updates

 The person behind the reviews

-I spent nine years running video content for B2B SaaS companies — first as a video producer at a mid-size marketing agency, then as Head of Content at two software companies.
-During that time I made more product demos, training modules, onboarding sequences, and sales enablement videos than I can count, and I paid for a lot of tools that turned out to be disappointing up close.
+I spent nine years running video content for B2B SaaS companies — first as a video producer at a marketing agency, then as Head of Content at two software companies.
+During that time I made more product demos, training modules, onboarding sequences, and sales enablement videos than I can count, and I paid for a lot of tools that turned out to be deeply disappointing up close.

 I started testing AI video tools seriously in 2024 when my team needed to evaluate platforms for a corporate rollout.
 The reviews I found were either shallow, outdated, or written by people who clearly hadn’t used the tool beyond the free tier.
 I started documenting my own tests for internal use.
 At some point it made more sense to publish them.